skydread1/portfolio/src/loicb/server/content/about/recap.md

 ## Recap

-- 🇫🇷 2014-2019: Master degree in Software Engineering.
-- 🇺🇸 2017-2018: Internship in the USA at Electriduct as Developer
-- 🇸🇬 2019: Internship at Bosh SEA Pte Ltd as a Software Engineer
+- 🇸🇬 2023-now : Senior Software Engineer in Singapore at Flybot Pte Ltd
 - 🇸🇬 2020-2023: Software Engineer in Singapore at Flybot Pte Ltd
-- 🇸🇬 2023-now : Senior Software Engineer in Singapore at Flybot Pte Ltd
+- 🇸🇬 2019: Software Engineer Internship at Bosh SEA Pte Ltd
+- 🇺🇸 2017-2018: Developer Internship at Electriduct in the USA
+- 🇫🇷 2014-2019: Master degree in Software Engineering at CPE Lyon in France.